Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 So, why give probiotics to dogs?
 And when should they be given?
 Susan G. Wynn, DVM, a veterinary nutritionist in Atlanta, explains that the gut is the largest component of the body's immune system.
 Indeed, it is estimated that 60 to 80 percent of the body’s immune system is found in the digestive tract.

 Ann Wortinger, BIS, LVT, program chair of veterinary technology at Sanford-Brown College in Dearborn, Michigan explains that probiotics help lower the pH of the intestinal tract, boosting the number of good bacteria while lowering the chances for disease-causing pathogens to set up shop.
 They also help boost the immune system, support digestion and aid in managing antibiotic-associated diarrhea.

-A recent study reveals good results in using probiotics for stress colitis.
-The researchers of North Carolina State University’s College of Veterinary Medicine found that probiotics were just as equally effective as the popular antibiotic metronidazole (Flagyl) commonly used to treat acute diarrhea in shelter dogs.
+A recent study yielded promising results in using probiotics for stress colitis.
+The researchers of North Carolina State University’s College of Veterinary Medicine found that probiotics were equally effective to the popular antibiotic metronidazole (Flagyl) commonly used to treat acute diarrhea in shelter dogs.
 In their own words, the researchers claimed: "the probiotic is an equally effective treatment to the traditional antibiotic regime for the treatment of acute diarrhea in shelter dogs."

 According to Dr. Karen Becker, probiotics have been shown beneficial for stressed dogs who are boarding and traveling helping them deal better with digestive upset.
 Also, their use was helpful in replenishing healthy bacteria in pets given rounds of antibiotics, alleviating digestive issues in the case of abrupt dietary changes, enhancing the immune system in young pups and ill dogs and improving digestion and overall stool quality of large breed dogs.